Chapter 31 Advice to Non-users

 This section is new, and is written somewhat apprehensively; even still, it must be mentioned.

 Some people using EasyPeasy find their desire to watch porn becomes so reduced that they can’t bring themselves to have a final session.
 This is fine, but don’t underestimate the power of having one.
 Mindfully browsing and solidifying just how much you dislike PMO can be really powerful.
-Personally found it really useful and was happy to wash my hands clean of it.
-It honestly felt really relieving to never have to do it ever again.
+Personally, I found it really useful and was happy to wash my hands clean of it, genuinely relieved to never have to do it ever again.
 However, your mileage may vary.

 If you’ve already been free from the trap for a while and have just removed the brainwashing, there’s no need to feed the little monster as it would just nag you.
 Enjoy freedom instead!